 - How I do it.
 I do not repeat the + on the tied note.
 Nor do I put the ∞.
 They will not stop the D as it has no + on it.
 Seems pretty obvious to me and all the horn players that have never questioned me about whether it is open or stopped!

-There is not really such a thing.
+Sometimes inexperienced orchestrators call for the ‘Metal Mute’.
+I think some might be a bit confused.
 There is a stopping mute, as above, that is usually made of metal, so sometimes colloquially it is referred to as a metal mute.
-You can get a metal straight mute, but they are not often used.
-If that is what you want, you would specify it as such.
-So be clear or you may get something other than you expected.
+But it is used instead of the hand to make a stopped sound, you never specify that mute.
+You can get a metal straight mute, but they are not often used and I don’t believe that is what people are really thinking as when I see this indication it is when they want a real zing, as in stopped.

 Here’s Jim Thatcher talking about how the horn’s straight mute is used.